 - Using a cell phone, text messaging and answering pages during the encounter

-- Sharing personal information/problems with patients or families (including home phone numbers, addresses and email)
+- Sharing personal information, problems or contact information with patients or families (including phone numbers, addresses and email)

-- Sharing religious and/or political beliefs with patients or family members
+- Discussing religious and/or political beliefs with patients or family members

 Interpreters are expected to arrive on time to their assignments.
-Please give yourself enough time to manage common traffic delays, parking and finding the area where you are scheduled to work.
+Please give yourself enough time to manage traffic delays, parking and the badging/registration process.

 Stay in the registration area until you meet the patient.

-If the patient is late, interpreters are to wait twenty minutes after the scheduled appointment time for the patient to arrive before asking staff to sign their vouchers.
+If the patient is late, interpreters are to wait 30 minutes after the scheduled appointment time before asking staff to check them out.

-Important: When coming to Children’s Emergency Department, please inform the receptionist at the front desk how much time you have available for that assignment.
-Also, give the nurse 30 minutes notice before you need to leave.
+Important: When coming to Seattle Children's Emergency Department, please inform the receptionist at the front desk how much time you have available for that assignment.
+Also, give the nurse 30 minutes' notice before you need to leave.
 This will help us make arrangements for continuity of service to our patients.

 If You Need to Cancel

-All agency or contracted interpreters working at Children's are required to get a Children's identification badge.
+All agency or contracted interpreters are required to get a Seattle Children's identification badge upon each visit at a visitor registration desk.
 The badge is to be displayed at all times where others can easily see it and the picture should not be covered by pins, stickers, buttons, etc.

 Privacy and Confidentiality

-Protecting patient privacy is part of Children's commitment to family-centered care with the highest possible ethical standards.
-At Children's everyone is responsible for protecting patient privacy including all staff, employees, temporary staff, consultants, contractors, agency interpreters, physicians and community providers, residents, students and volunteers.
-Children's has adopted the following privacy principles:
+Protecting patient privacy is part of Seattle Children's commitment to family-centered care with the highest possible ethical standards.
+At Seattle Children's everyone is responsible for protecting patient privacy, including all staff, employees, temporary staff, consultants, contractors, agency interpreters, physicians and community providers, residents, students and volunteers.
+Seattle Children's has adopted the following privacy principles:

-- We honor the trust placed in us to maintain the privacy of patient health information.
+- Honor the trust placed in you to maintain the privacy of patient health information.

-- We respect and support the privacy rights of patients and their families.
+- Respect and support the privacy rights of patients and their families.

-- We are accountable for understanding and following our privacy policies and procedures.
+- Be accountable for understanding and following our privacy policies and procedures.

-- We access and use only the patient and family information that we need to know to do our jobs.
+- Access and use only the patient and family information that you need to know to do your job.

-- We share patient and family information on a need-to-know basis.
+- Share patient and family information on a need-to-know basis.

-- We always provide the information needed to deliver high quality care.
+- Always provide the information needed to deliver high-quality care.